Search Jean Hailes

 As you get older, you may lose interest in cooking and have a reduced appetite.

-If you only cook for one or two people, you may not be motivated to make healthy, nourishing meals all the time.
+If you only cook for one or 2 people, you may not be motivated to make healthy, nourishing meals all the time.

-It’s a good idea to have staple ingredients in your pantry and fridge that can be used in different ways.
+It’s a good idea to keep staple ingredients in your pantry and fridge that can be used in different ways.
 For example:

 • eggs

-• plain yoghurt (add to soups, salads and fruit)
+• plain yoghurt (that can be added to soups, salads and fruit)

 • rice (try different varieties such as brown, red or black)